dgaydukov/cert-aws/sa/files/sa.md

     * SG - checks if rules that allow unrestricted access (0.0.0.0/0) to specific ports
     * EBS/RDS public snapshot - checks permission for EBS/RDS snapshot and alert if any permission are public
     * S3 bucket permissions - checks if list/put/delete permission are public
-    * IAM use - checks that you create 1 or more iam users and use it (instead of using root user)
+    * IAM use - checks that you create 1 or more iam users and use it (instead of using root user) Other paid tier include:
+    * Exposed Access Keys - under the hood aws checks public repos for any exposed access keys & notify you if found any.
+Once you get notification delete/rotate access key & change user password.
+    * Security Groups - Unrestricted Access - check all possible ports
+    * AWS CloudTrail Logging - check if CT logs are enabled
+    * ELB Listener Security - check if your listener use secure config.
+AWS recommends using a secure protocol (HTTPS or SSL), up-to-date security policies, and ciphers and protocols that are secure
+    * ELB Security Groups - check if SG for ELB use some ports unintended to use by ELB
+    * AWS Lambda Functions Using Deprecated Runtimes - if lambda use outdated java/python/node.js version
+    * IAM Access Key Rotation - if any active keys has not been rotated for 90 days
+    * CloudFront SSL Certificate on the Origin Server - check if origin server cert expired or about to expire
+    * CloudFront Custom SSL Certificates in the IAM Certificate Store - if iam cert expired or about to expire
 * fault tolerance
 * service limits
 There are 4 support plans you can use (you must be logged in as root in order to update support plan):